 1. Choose the right bike

 It would be best if you considered getting a great set of wheels before heading for the road.
 The bike you will be eyeing, without a doubt, is one that is meant for the road.
 That’s because they are the most common among beginner, and they make navigating through city streets and paved bike paths so easy.
 Just like picking the right pair of shoes when one starts running, choosing the right bike is a good way to ensure that you get your best performance.
 Consider things like size, your budget, and others while selecting the best bike.

 You shouldn’t stop at picking the right bike.
 It would help if you also considered getting the gear you need to get started.
 You will need something like a new helmet, especially going by the fact that helmets have a shelf life – it better to be safe than sorry.
 Always go for the gear that best fits you, your budget, and even style.
 You may as well consider getting inexpensive essentials such as a mini pump, a multi-tool, and a bottle or two of water.

 3. Find your ride style

 As you spend more time on the saddle, you should start learning more about the riding style that you prefer and other preferences as well.
 Maybe you love solo adventures or riding non-competitively as a group.
 Perhaps you prefer using your bike to get to work daily, or you always yearn to race.
 There are endless ways to enjoy road racing, so just try and find out what works out best for you.
-Remember that things like your body type and talent also affect the kind of riding that you should go for – take look on this article on road racing bicycles for beginners.
+Remember that things like your body type and talent also affect the kind of riding that you should go for – take look on this article on rider safe course booking.